*In commercial collaboration with Fazer Candy Store.

 Around twenty years ago, most Finnish kids had only one day a week when they could have candy.
 It was called “the candy day” (karkkipäivä in Finnish).
 Usually it was Saturday, which is in the center of other Finnish traditions too, for example, the Saturday sauna.

-Nowadays, eating candy has become more common, but, of course, eating in moderation is essential when it comes to sweet treats.
+Nowadays, eating candy has become more common, but, of course, eating in moderation is essential when it comes to sweet treats, especially Finnish sweets.

 Candy is particularly important in children’s parties and, on the other hand, a typical treat to enjoy in the movies or watching TV.
 It’s also an easy gift idea.